-- √ Wherever practical, connect adjacent commercial establishments and surrounding neighborhoods through the provision of paved sidewalks. - √ Where pedestrian pathways cross vehicular routes, they should be distinguished by a change in paving material, color, and/or texture. - √ Painted markings or imprinted, colored asphalt using a pattern and color that is distinct should be encouraged. - √ Sidewalks should be constructed with concrete and with the option of brick pavers for accent material. - $\sqrt{}$ All sidewalks should be ADA compliant. - √ Restaurants may be permitted to operate outdoor cafes in front of and on public sidewalks as long as space remains free for pedestrian sidewalk passage.
+- √ Adjacent commercial establishments and surrounding neighborhoods should be connected through the provision of paved sidewalks. - √ Pedestrian pathways that cross vehicular routes should be distinguished by a change in paving material, color, and/or texture. - √ Painted markings or imprinted, colored asphalt using a pattern and color should be encouraged. - ✓ Sidewalks should be constructed with concrete and with the option of brick pavers for accent material. - √ All sidewalks should be ADA compliant. - √ Restaurants should be permitted to operate outdoor cafes in front of and on public sidewalks as long as at least seven (7) feet remains maintained for pedestrian sidewalk passage.